-- 4. Push the on/off button \mathbf{U} to turn on the camera. - 5.
+- 5. Push the on/off button $\mathbf{U}$ to turn on the camera. - 6.
 Follow the instructions on the camera screen to configure your camera.
 You can, for example, select the language, units, and date and time formats.

 You can also set up the camera to upload images for storage online.
-To enable upload of images, you need to connect the camera to the internet and pair the camera with a FLIR Ignite account.
+To enable upload of images, you need to connect the camera to a Wi-Fi network and pair the camera with a FLIR Ignite account.
 Use a computer or other device with internet access and follow the instructions on the camera screen.